canonical/launchpad-manual/docs/developer/explanation/ubuntu-package-publishing.rst

 Ubuntu package publishing
 =========================

-The Debian package lifecycle describes the process from a `source package upload <https://documentation.ubuntu.com/project/how-ubuntu-is-made/concepts/package-format/#source-packages>`_ to the `Ubuntu package archive <https://documentation.ubuntu.com/project/how-ubuntu-is-made/concepts/package-archive/>`_.
+The Ubuntu package lifecycle describes the process from a `source package upload <https://documentation.ubuntu.com/project/how-ubuntu-is-made/concepts/package-format/#source-packages>`_ to the `Ubuntu package archive <https://documentation.ubuntu.com/project/how-ubuntu-is-made/concepts/package-archive/>`_.
 This involves multiple steps in which the original source package is verified, built into a `binary package <https://documentation.ubuntu.com/project/how-ubuntu-is-made/concepts/package-format/#binary-packages>`_